TrevTV/gtav-bettercarjacking/README.md

 # Better Carjacking [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S244CYE)

-A GTA V mod that allows peds to simply flee their vehicle when targeted. <br><br>
+A GTA V mod that allows peds to simply flee their vehicle when targeted.

 # Building Instructions
-Make sure you have .NET Framework 4.8 installed.<br>
+1. Make sure you have .NET Framework 4.8 installed.
-Open "BetterCarjacking.sln" in Visual Studio. <br>
+2. Open `BetterCarjacking.sln` in Visual Studio.
-Go to Refrences in the Solution Explorer and set the location for ScriptHookVDotNet3<br>
+3. Go to Refrences in the Solution Explorer and set the location for ScriptHookVDotNet3
-Go to the Build tab then "Build Better Carjacking"<br> <br>
+4. Go to the `Build` tab then `Build BetterCarjacking`

 NOTE: Build Events are set to my copy of GTA V located at `F:\Games\steamapps\common\Grand Theft Auto V`, you will need to change it if installed elsewhere

-# Installation and Dependencies:
+# Installation and Dependencies
-You need to have ScriptHookV and ScriptHookVDotNet 3 installed.<br>
+You need to have ScriptHookV and ScriptHookVDotNet 3 installed.
 Move BetterCarjacking.dll and BetterCarjacking.ini into your scripts folder

 # Usage